dfhoughton/voynich-ipsum/README.md

 // => afoo
 ```

+Please look at the source code for more guidance.
+The public methods are documented.

 ## Caveats

 The choices in here are based in some cases on published research in linguistic typology, sometimes in statistics I scraped out of